alexweber/home/README.md

 ## Usage

-To install, clone this repo and run the script:
+* Clone this repo somewhere: `git clone https://github.com/alexweber/home.git ~/Projects/home`

-`git clone https://github.com/alexweber/home.git && home/dotfiles.sh`
+* To install on an existing machine, run `./dotfiles.sh`

-To update, go the directory where you cloned the repo and run the same script:
+* To install on a new machine, run `./home.sh`

-`git pull && ./dotfiles.sh`
+* To update either installation, go run `git pull && ./dotfiles.sh`

 ## Additional scripts